-No one will be admitted to classes until his registration is completed and approved by the Office of Admissions and Records, and tuition and fees have been paid or satisfactory arrangements have been made with the Business Office.
+No one will be admitted to classes until his registration is completed and approved by the Registrar's Office, and tuition and fees have been paid or satisfactory arrangements have been made with the Administrative Services Office.

 Orientation

 New students, including transfer students, are to meet at the time and place indicated in their enrollment instructions.
 New students will be given certain preregistration examinations for purposes of appraising scholastic aptitudes, proficiency in certain basic skills and personality traits as an aid to guidance and counseling.